rixez/pytorch_mri_variationalnetwork/README.md

 python run_varnet.py --mode eval --root_dir data/knee --name coronal_pd_fs --gpus 0
 ```
 By default, the code will load the model `varnet.h5` at `exp/basic_varnet` and run inference on the evaluation patients and slices defined at `data_utils.py`.
 The zero-filled input, network output, ground truth fully-sampled image, and error map is saved at the experiment directory.

+A model trained on coronal PD FS data is provided in the `trained_model` folder.

 ## Visualization
 Visualization of the learnt kernel and the activation function can be run with the notebook `visualization.ipynb`.
 Path to a trained model needs to be supplied.
 The kernels are shown as (real,imaginary) pair.
 Activation and potential function for a specific cell and channel can be examined.